Joel-Haeberli/it-security-docs/docs/themes/From BankCoin to IncentiveCoin.md

 The difficulty consists in the number of leading zeros in the result of the hash calculation, which takes the hash of the previous block, the transaction and a nonce as input.
 The nonce is the solution of the puzzle.

 **BlockchainCoin solves**:

 - Two nodes finding solution to puzzle at the same time $\rightarrow$ Consistency through [[Eventual Consistency]]
-- Double Spending attacks are highly unlikely
+- Double Spending attacks are highly unlikely (broadcast of a transaction in a block, send same coin to ourself and find new blocks with the new transaction and be the new longest chain and thus invalidate the first transaction)

 **Problems** with the BlockchainCoin: